All You Needed To Know About Back Pain

 – A hormone called relaxin loosens the ligaments and joints in the back to prepare for birth, causing pain and instability

-– Even the emotional stress brought about by pregnancy can all lead to substantial back pain among women
+– Even the emotional stress brought about by pregnancy can lead to substantial back pain among women

 When acute pain becomes chronic pain